 8) Moira escapes the Jezebels

 In the book Offred gains her strength from Moira.
 Moira is a rebel by heart and escapes from the Red Centre alone, not with June as in the series.
-One of the major change from this theme in the TV series is that Moira is broke down and has lost hope while at Jezebels and Offred is the one who is strong.
+One of the major change from this theme in the TV series is that Moira is broken down and has lost hope while at Jezebels and Offred is the one who is strong.
 Moira is seen lastly at the Jezebels by Offred according to the book, whereas Moira escapes to Canada and reunites with Luke.

 9) What else has changed